+During the tenth reporting period, the compliance standards for this task were lowered from 95% to 90% and modified to include a more subjective pass/fail assessment.
 During the tenth reporting period, OPD proposed additional criteria for identifying members/employees who are the subject of repeated allegations.
-During this reporting period, the IMT worked closely with IAD to finalize these criteria.
-OPD has now created a working definition of "repeated allegations of misconduct" and developed a protocol for reviewing complaint histories of officers that reach a threshold of complaints of certain types.
+During the eleventh reporting period, the IMT worked closely with IAD to finalize these criteria.
+OPD created a working definition of "repeated allegations of misconduct" and developed a protocol for reviewing complaint histories of officers who reach a threshold of complaints of certain types.